-1. The determination whether, or under what conditions, a student or employee diagnosed or suspected of having a communicable disease is allowed to attend class, or work may be made on a case-by-case basis by health care providers or Human Resources after consultation with one or more of the following healthcare professionals: the Student Health Services nurse practitioner (NP) or physician consultant, under guidance from the following health organizations: CDC, DHCS, SFDPH.

-- 2. In accordance with public health guidelines, Student Health Services may recommend restricting students diagnosed with a communicable disease that poses a threat to the campus community from coming to campus.
-Before returning to class or campus students must obtain clearance from a physician, NP, or PA before.
-Refer to CCSF's attendance policy and departmental/programmatic requirements. - 3.
-Employees requiring extended absences due to diagnosis of a communicable disease that poses a threat to the campus community should consult with Human Resources (HR) and follow HR protocols.
+- The determination whether, or under what conditions, a student or employee diagnosed or suspected of having a communicable disease is allowed to attend class, or work will be made on a case-by-case basis by providers in Student Health Services or Human Resources after consultation with one or more of the following healthcare professionals: the Student Health Services nurse practitioner (NP) or physician's assistant (PA), under guidance from the following health organizations: CDC, DHCS, SFDPH. - 2.
+Students or employees diagnosed with a communicable disease that poses a threat to the campus community, must obtain clearance from a physician, NP, or PA before returning to class or the campus.
+Student Health Services may restrict individuals from returning to class in accordance with CCSF's "Excused Absence Policy," and within Departmental/Programmatic requirements.